pdparchitect/llm-hacking-database/README.md

 ## How To Contribute

 GitHub makes it easy for you.
 Just do a pull request.
 If I have been sitting on our PR for over a day, please contact me on Twitter and other social media where I can hang out.

+## Hacking Trivia

+This collection of jailbreaking techniques for LLMs follows in the tradition of earlier compilations that cataloged vulnerabilities across different platforms.
+Notable examples include the Google Hacking Database, which indexed search queries that identified exploitable information on websites, and RSnake's XSS Cheat Sheet, a resource crucial for understanding cross-site scripting vulnerabilities.
+These databases, like this one, served as valuable resources for both security professionals and ethical hackers aiming to safeguard systems by understanding and mitigating potential exploits.